WebXDAO/DEV-NFT/README.md

 ## Environment Variables
 <!-- markdownlint-disable-next-line -->
-For local development, developers need to create environment variables in .env file.
-If you are not familiar with environment variables, here is a great [article](https://medium.com/the-node-js-collection/making-your-node-js-work-everywhere-with-environment-variables-2da8cdf6e786) explaining it.
+- For local development, developers need to create environment variables in `.env` file.
+- Elucidation for the above terms -> [article](https://medium.com/the-node-js-collection/making-your-node-js-work-everywhere-with-environment-variables-2da8cdf6e786)
 <!-- markdownlint-disable-next-line -->
-- To define permanent environment variables in this project, create a file called .env in the root of your project with following variables:
+- To define permanent environment variables in this project, create a file called `.env` in the root of your project with following variables:

 ```bash
 GITHUB_CLIENT_ID=